MiFID Documents

 Liquidity risk

-The shares made available to you via the Revolut app are all admitted to trading on a regulated market and, in the event that you wish to sell such instruments, a corresponding buyer of those instruments must be found in the underlying market.
+The shares made available to you via the investment platform are all admitted to trading on a regulated market and, in the event that you wish to sell such instruments, a corresponding buyer of those instruments must be found in the underlying market.
 Whilst certain instruments can be very liquid, you should be aware that others, such as the shares of smaller companies or of companies located in geographies or territories other than where the company is listed, can be less liquid, and it is not guaranteed that there will be a buyer for your instruments.
 Therefore, you may not be able to realise your investment or realise it at its actual market value.

 In some circumstances, such as instances of market volatility or where trading in a particular instrument or on a particular underlying market has been suspended or otherwise restricted, it may not be possible to find a buyer for your instruments, meaning you will not be able to liquidate your open positions.